Dan-Patterson/Tools_for_ArcGIS_Pro/README.md

 ## __**Tools for ArcGIS Pro**__

+### **Free tools**

+Free tools are sample tools that use numpy and arcpy to implement tools that normally require a Standard or Advanced ArcGIS Pro license.
+It should be noted, that in some cases, the implementation is partial because either a full implementation couldn't be done or I didn't feel like it.
+In any event, the principles of the tools should be available at the Basic license level... like Split Layer by Attribute ... which took about 15 years to do so.
+The scripts can be examined for details.

 ### **Concave hulls**

 Contains an implementation for concave hull determination based on k-nearest neighbors (included there).
 Also an implementation of convex hulls in case you want to compare differences between the hulls.